 The stripped upper is a single part - a solid piece of metal.
 A completed upper receiver will come in simple form with the forward assist button and ejection port door installed.
 The other variant is a full upper-half of an AR-15 rifle, and it is known as a "complete upper assembly", consisting of the complete upper receiver along with the barrel, gas block, handguard, charging handle, and possibly the bolt carrier group.

-Benefits of an Upper
+Benefits of a New Upper

 By choosing a complete upper receiver, you will prevent a lot of inconveniences.
 It also allows you a great deal of flexibility.
 When you purchase several upper receivers to go on just one AR-15 lower, you retain the comfort and spare the expense of having to replace your trigger, grip and other parts of a lower receiver.
 You can return your comfort level and only replace the original upper assembly.
 You can even have a different one customized for whatever role you’d like it to play.